 Guardineer will do a terrific job with his water illustrations.
 The rippling circular waves on the surface contribute to the tale's Op Art effects.

 Shooting Lesson (#3, May 1937).
-Flessel shows a Mountie shooting.
-A second illustration shows the uniformed Mountie riding a motorcycle.
+Writer: Capt.
+E. R. Anthony.
+Flessel shows a State Trooper shooting.
+His uniform includes an elaborate black Sam Browne belt, with chest harness.
+His jacket is bright red.
+His blue uniform breeches have a black stripe up their sides.
+A second illustration shows the uniformed Trooper riding a motorcycle.
 His gleaming black boots are pressing down on the pedals.

 Winged Death (#5, July 1937) Flessel shows airplane pilots.
-There are in their authoritative blue uniforms, flying the plane.
+They are in their authoritative blue uniforms, flying the plane.
+They wear high-peaked red caps, with curving shiny black visors.
+It looks (in the last illustration) like they also wear red shoes: something very unusual in uniforms.

 Cover (#32, October 1939).
 Cover Art: Fred Guardineer.
 Guardineer's cover shows a policeman trying to subdue a hood with a Tommy gun.
 The hood is holding the gun erect, and the cop also has a good grip on the long, vertically pointing gun barrel, wrestling it away.
 The cop is clearly subduing the crook: he has a choke hold on his neck, and is bearing down on him from above.
 The cop is wearing a sharp uniform, with a visored cap.
 The cop is dominating the crook, with a more elevated position and a strong grip.